Undergraduate Financial Aid

 FAFSA Simplification may change your federal aid eligibility.
 However, at this time, Brown has no plans to change how we determine the financial need for undergraduate students.

 While the FAFSA will ask about siblings enrolled in college, the analysis will not adjust for this.
 As such, this could impact the amount of federal aid you are eligible to receive.
 However, at this time, Brown has no plans to change how we determine the financial need for undergraduate students.
-Therefore, for most students who are eligible for University Scholarship funding in 2023-2024, there will be no net change in total aid eligibility at Brown as a result of the new FAFSA.

 When families have more than one child in college at the same time we adjust the contribution to reflect the cost of the other sibling(s) enrolled in college.
 Siblings enrolled in graduate, medical or law schools are not included in the number in college for the determination of eligibility for University Scholarship.